Visiting Strontian and Loch Sunart

 Things to do

 Obviously you will all want to go sea kayaking on Loch Sunart or canoeing on Loch Shiel and Loch Moidart with Otter Adventures as this will give you a new perspective on landscapes you may be familiar with from a previous stay in Strontian.
+There is so much to do around the region as we have some of the best woodland and mountains anywhere on the peninsulas.

 If you do visit in early November, the firework display hosted by the Sunart Community Company should definitely be in your plans as the sheer scale of the display puts many larger displays to shame.
 In 2018 the fireworks died out after 45 minutes only to be reignited for another 15 minutes!
 The local Scout group are usually selling hot drinks, burger, etc. to keep you fed and warmed.
 The event is reliant upon donations and sponsorship from local businesses so please do be as generous as you would be if you had paid to go to a (probably worse) display in England like we used to.